 Among the hottest book releases is the memoir of Tan France, star of the Netflix reboot The Queer Eye.
 Growing up gay in a traditional Muslim household and a predominantly white English neighborhood, France has plenty of experience standing out.
 Reviews of his memoir say France is witty and charming and takes a light-hearted tone throughout.
 Discussing his coming-of-age and evolution of fashion, Naturally Tan is the May 2019 new book release to read if you like reading about celebrity memoirs or LBGTQ+ issues … or if you just love the show.

-What June 2019 book releases are you most excited to read?
+Which June 2019 book releases are you most interested in reading?